mitrandier/Aichatbot/README.md

 # Aichatbot

-🤖 AI Chatbot Integration via Webhook
+🤖 Failed AI Chatbot Integration via Webhook

 A basic implementation of an AI-powered chatbot connected to a website using **webhooks**.
 The chatbot workflow is created with **n8n** and communicates with the **ChatGPT API** to provide interactive responses on a web page.